cfe-lab/stocky/README.md

    runprod:  run the stocky docker image for production.
    clean-logs: remove all log files from the stocky-devel-state directory
    ```
    To build the docker container, issue a `make build` command.
+This will result in
+   a docker image tagged with `stocky-base`.

 3. **Configure the Stocky application**
    Still in the `stockygit/stocky-devel` directory, make two directories that stocky